Chattanooga bus crash: What we know -- and don't know

 (CNN)Local officials and the National Transportation Safety Board are investigating the deadly school bus crash in Chattanooga, Tennessee, that killed five children and wounded dozens.
-Here's what we know about the crash.
+Here's what we know about Monday's crash:

 What happened?

 What we know: Around 3:30 p.m.
 Monday, a school bus carrying 37 children slammed into a tree, flipped over and split apart.
-Families are mourning the five victims and several children remain hospitalized in intensive care.
+Families are mourning the five killed, and several children remain hospitalized in intensive care.
 The driver has been charged with vehicular homicide and reckless driving.
-Authorities say the bus was exceeding the 30 mph speed limit.
+Authorities say the bus was exceeding the 30-mph speed limit.

 What we don't know: How fast was the bus going?
 Why did the bus crash?
 What, if anything, affected the driver?
 What could have prevented the crash?

 Investigators say they have a great deal of evidence to compile and process, including videos and interviews with the children and other witnesses.
-Investigators also will review videos from the two cameras on the bus, one rear-facing and one forward-facing, and an informational box on the bus to determine what caused the crash.
+Investigators will also review videos from the two cameras on the bus -- one rear-facing and one forward-facing -- and an informational box on the bus to determine what caused the crash.

 The victims